triton-inference-server/vllm_backend/README.md

                 --backend=vllm:r23.10
 ```

 ### Option 3.
-Add the vLLM Backend to the default Triton Container
+Add the vLLM Backend to the Default Triton Container

 You can install the vLLM backend directly into the NGC Triton container.
 In this case, please install vLLM first.
 You can do so by running